pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 }
 ```

 To keep things simple, the application will only support time in UTC.
 The timestamp returned by Tierion is a UNIX timestamp, which represents the number of seconds since January 1, 1970, 00:00:00 UTC (Unix epoch).
-Since the argument of the `Date` object in Javascript is the number of milliseconds since the Unix epoch, we have to multiply by 1000.
+Since the argument of the `Date` object in Javascript is the number of milliseconds since the Unix epoch, we have to multiply it by 1000.

-The next route, for the Tierion callback, uses the `validateRequest` function showed before and just mark the receipts as sent to the blockchain.
+The next route (for the Tierion callback) uses the `validateRequest` function showed before and just mark the receipts as sent to the blockchain.
 This will trigger RethinkDB's changefeed to get the actual receipt objects and send the updates using Pubnub (more on this in the next section):
 ```javascript
 module.exports = function (app, hashClient) {